dlaskowski23/LexicalAnalyzer/README.md

 # CS280-Lexcia-Analyzer-Parser-and-Interpreter

-## The first part was creating a lexical analyzer that is used to read a text file and determine what the next token is.
+<br>The first part was creating a lexical analyzer that is used to read a text file and determine what the next token is.
 With the
 knowledge of the next and previous token, the analyzer determines if an error has occurred and what the error is.
 The language being analyzed is an untyped language that can recognize strings, ints, and real numbers.
 The language also supports single-line comments and single-line if-else statements. <br>